These are the most asked questions in my experience as a Notary Public. Feel free to use this as a general reference prior to our notary appointment.

 What is a credible witness, and when would I need one?

-A credible witness is someone who personally knows you and can swear to your identity if you don’t have acceptable photo ID.
-In California, credible witnesses are only used when:
+A credible witness is someone who can swear to your identity if you don’t have valid photo ID.

-- It would be very difficult or impossible for you to get one (for example, you’re elderly, ill, or otherwise unable to obtain an ID).
+- It is difficult or impossible for you to obtain one (elderly, ill, etc.)

-- One credible witness (who knows both you and the notary personally).
+- One credible witness who knows both you and the notary

-Each credible witness must present valid ID, take an oath/affirmation, and sign the notary’s journal.
+Each witness must present valid ID, take an oath/affirmation, and sign the notary’s journal.

-Can you notarize documents that don’t have notary wording?
+Can you notarize documents that don’t include notary wording?

 Can you notarize a document that has already been signed?

-Yes, for acknowledgments.
-However, for jurats, the signer must sign in my presence.
+Yes — for acknowledgments.
+For jurats, the document must be signed in my presence.

-What’s the difference between an acknowledgment and a jurat notarization?
+What’s the difference between an acknowledgment and a jurat?

-Jurat: You swear or affirm the document is true and sign it in front of me.
+- Jurat: You swear/affirm the document is true and sign in the notary’s presence.

 Do you keep copies of notarized documents?

-What if my ID shows a different name than the one on my document (for example, my maiden name)
+What if my ID shows a different name than my document?

-California notaries must rely on the name exactly as it appears on your current, valid photo ID.
-If your document is in a different name, the notary cannot assume it belongs to you.
-If this happens, your options are:
+California notaries must rely on the name exactly as it appears on your ID.
+If your document shows a different name:

-- Provide an ID that matches the name on the document, or
+- Provide ID that matches the document, or,

 Can you notarize birth, death, or marriage certificates?